BenjaminWolfe/dotfiles/manual-customizations.md

 Before walking through these, follow the steps from the [README](readme.md).

+## 1Password

+On the MacBook:

+- Open 1Password
+- Click "Sign In"
+- Open 1Password on your phone
+- Tap your profile picture in the top right, and tap "Scan QR Code…"
+- Scan the QR code, and pick which account you're signing into
+- Tap to allow full access

+It's easiest to set up 1Password from your phone:

+- Log in (fingerprint)
+- In the upper right, go to each account in turn, if you have more than one
+- For each, also in the upper right, go to _Set Up Another Device_
+- Copy the secret key
+- On your Mac, you may want to sign in in Chrome as well as the app

+Then in the upper left drop-down, under Settings, set _General_ and _Security_ the way you like them—e.g.:

+- Lock after the computer is idle for **Never**, for a personal laptop (since I keep it mostly at home)
+- Uncheck **Lock on sleep…** (since my laptop goes to sleep often)

+—and go to _Browser_ and click to "Get 1Password for your Browser."

+(Use "Add Browser" from that screen to add Firefox—_and_ open Firefox and add it there.)

+Then set up 1Password CLI, if applicable.
+In the app, in the upper left, click **Settings** > **Developer**, and check **Integrate with 1Password CLI**.

+To really enjoy 1Password, I also [hobbled Google Password Manager][1password-chrome-cleanup] on my personal laptop so it wouldn't get in the way!

 ## OS Customization

 - Add your home directory to the Finder: **Finder** > **⌘,** > **Sidebar** > your username